zanderle/letters25/README.md

 revelations of incredible people around the world.
 A project that asks the question
 > "If you could tell your 25-year-old self anything at all, what would you say?"

+### DEPRECATION NOTE:
+The project is no longer active, so the live website has been replaced with a static copy of this Django powered website.

 ## Setting up the site locally

 Start by cloning the git project